Evaluate CLI¶

 python path/to/evaluate_cli.py --tasks <task_definitions> --model <model_type> --model_args <model_arguments> [options]

-has been installed as an executable script (e.g., via pip install .
+If evaluate_cli.py has been installed as an executable script (e.g., via pip install . with a pyproject.toml entry point), you might be able to run it directly:

 unitxt-evaluate --tasks <task_definitions> --model <model_type> --model_args <model_arguments> [options]